antonbabenko/terraform-cost-estimation/README.md

 ## Things you should know about infrastructure costs:

-- [x] How much does my infrastructure is going to cost **before** it is created?
+- [x] How much does my infrastructure is going to cost **before**  create?
 - [x] How much does my infrastructure cost **after** it is created (based on Terraform state)?
-- [x] What is the **difference in cost** comparing to the current infrastructure (based on Terraform plan)?
+- [x] What is the **difference in the price** comparing to the current infrastructure (based on Terraform plan)?
 - [x] Can I have cost estimation based on Terraform 0.7 state files?
 Yes, any version of Terraform state files is supported!

 ## Secrets and sensitive information

-As you probably know, **Terraform state and plan files may contain secrets and sensitive information** which you don't want to send anywhere in order to get cost estimates.
-There is a solution that is supported, secure and easy to put in your continuous automation process.
+As you probably know, **Terraform state and plan files may contain secrets and sensitive information** which you don't want to send anywhere to get cost estimates.
+There is a solution that is supported, secure, and easy to put in your continuous automation process.

-All you need to do is to process Terraform state or plan file with [terraform.jq file](https://github.com/antonbabenko/terraform-cost-estimation/blob/master/terraform.jq) which is available in this repository.
+All you need to do is to process the Terraform state or plan file with [terraform.jq file](https://github.com/antonbabenko/terraform-cost-estimation/blob/master/terraform.jq) which is available in this repository.

 `terraform.jq` creates _anonymized cost keys_ sufficient to perform cost estimation.
 Nothing more.